Elementary $\infty$-toposes from type theory

 By Lemma \ref{lemma: object of equivalences is independent of choice of of path object}, this definition is independent of the choice of object of equivalences, i.e. of the choice of the underlying path objects.

 \begin{definition} Let $\cC$ be a $\pi$-tribe.
 A class of fibrations $S$ in $\cC$ is a \textit{local class} if it is closed under pullback.
-A local class is \textit{closed} if it is closed under composition, if for every fibration $p$ and any $f \in S$, $\Pi_p(f) \in S$.
+A local class is \textit{closed} if it is closed under composition and if for all fibrations $f,g \in S$, $\Pi_f(g) \in S$.
 A local class is $p$-\textit{bounded} if its elements are all obtained as pullbacks of some morphism $p$. \end{definition}

 \begin{definition} Given a fibration $p\colon E \to B$ in a tribe, we denote as $S_p$ the class of morphisms obtained as pullbacks of $p$.
 This is a $p$-bounded local class. \end{definition}

 \begin{definition} A $\pi$-tribe has \textit{enough univalent fibrations} if for every fibration $f\colon A \to X$, there is a univalent fibration $p$ such that $f \in S_p$ and $S_p$ is closed.
 We will call such a tribe also a \textit{univalent tribe}. \end{definition}